 - You may have noticed that this blog is Part 2 of Picking the Best Breast Implant Size.
 The first part encompasses the helpful basics which we’ve already published our website.
 If you haven’t read it yet, definitely check it out.
 How to Choose Your Breast Implant Size

 Breast Implants: How To Know When You’re Going Too BigA recent phenomenon that I have noticed is that women are choosing larger and larger breast implants when having breast augmentation.
 The average implant size has gradually increased over the years that I have been performing breast augmentation here in Knoxville, TN.
-I am left with 2 questions: is there an upper limit in sight? … Read more
+I am left with two questions: is there an upper limit in sight? … Read more

 Breast Implants : When To Revise Your SizeRecently RealSelf Trends published an article “Smaller Breasts Are In – Particularly For Women After Menopause” which has gotten me thinking.
 I guess the question is do women really desire smaller breasts as they go through life?
 While it would be attractive to come up with a simple answer, I think that the choice of breast … Read more